My Pet Center

 While there is a risk of spreading the virus to your pets when you have COVID, it’s important to remember that it is still an extremely rare occurrence, and you are more likely to catch the virus from another infected human.

-What are the Symptoms of COVID in Animals?
+What are the Symptoms of COVID in Pets?

 Symptoms of COVID-19 in animals can include: